hebernielsen/DDS-CaseStudy-2/README.txt

 			The training set will be used to fit our model which we will be testing over the testing set.
 			Note that the training data set is ~2/3 the size of the total data, because a training set at 1/2 the size of the total data did not converge. ix.
-Now, let’s fit the model.
+Now, let?s fit the model.
 Be sure to specify the parameter family=binomial in the glm() function.
 Note that we upped the max iterations to 50, in order to override the default number of iterations.
 			That said, this model converges at 15 iterations.